Crystalwarrior/KFO-Server/README.md

 	- Messages will not be sent if sneaking.
 Altered messages will be sent if the area's lights are turned off.
 * **bg** "background"
     - Changes the current background.
+* **bilock** "area number/name"
+    - Changes the passage status (locked/unlocked) between the current area and the given area.
 * **bloodtrail_clean**
 	- Cleans the bloodtrail in the current area.
 	- If someone is bleeding in the current area, the cleaning process will fail.